How to Open a Company in Portugal - The Ultimate GuideJuly 13th, 2022

 This service it does not allow registration of European Companies (SE).

 To start your company, you’ll have to choose a certified accountant.
-If you don't have a certified accountant when registering your company at "Empresa na Hora", you can choose one from the OCC listing that will charge a maximum of 50€ plus tax to submit the Declaration of Start of Activity to the Portuguese fiscal authorities.
-The fees for any further services should be agreed with the certified accountant you chose.
+If you don't have one when registering your company at "Empresa na Hora", you can select one from the OCC listing.
+Doing that will cost you a maximum of 50€ plus taxes.

 Remember that: All members of the future company have to go to the Empresa na Hora desk to start the incorporation process.
-If they can't all be present, they have to sign a procuration form that gives powers to a third party.
+If they can't all be present, they have to sign a procuration form that allows a third party to represent them.

-After registering your company (hurray! 🎉) there’s still a couple of steps for you to complete:
+After registering your company (hurray! 🎉) there are still a few steps for you to complete:

-- Deposit the share capital in a Portuguese credit institution within the set timeframe;
+-Deposit the share capital in a Portuguese credit institution within the set timeframe (5 workdays after the registration);

 🌐 For the “Empresa Online” digital service: